Salesforce App Limits Cheatsheet

 Limit

-API requests from exceeding the daily limit unimpeded
+requests from exceeding the daily limit unimpeded

 Note The ability to go over your normal daily limit is always subject to restrictions to protect the